esrf-bliss/Lima-camera-imxpad/doc/index.rst

 ......................

-imXpad camera must be initialisated using 3 parameters:
+imXpad camera must be initialisated using 2 parameters:
 	1) The IP adress where the USB or PCI server is running
 	2) The port number use by the server to communicate.
-	3) The detector model.

 Std capabilites
 ................